zinzloun/visual-threat-model/README.md

 Furthermore, we need to have a live model, integrated into our SDLC that is based on Agile, so we introduced the s*ecurity developer personas* and we managed the mitigation actions as user story (US).
 W**e have created US only for those mitigations that can be directly implemented into the code**, for those mitigation actions that are not under direct control of the DEV team, we use an approach of *educating and monitoring,* based on our own policies.
 You can use a different approach, the important concept here is to have a holistic approach: you have to take care of the whole system.
 Take a collaborative approach, team based, brainstorm your model and if you can involve the product owner to explore the business context.

 Stay focused on technical threats and vulnerabilities without loosing the big picture entirely, conduct a pragmatic and risk-based analysis to prioritize threats.
+The diversity of perspectives is foundamental here.

 Since the SDL is an ongoing process, **we verify our model at the end of each software production iteration**.
 Implementing security requirements as user story, furthermore helps us to identify proper scenario in the validation of the acceptance criteria **using BDD example mapping.**